-Most nagging type pains or injuries are the result of overuse, repetitive stress or a minor accident to muscles or tendons.
+Most nagging type pains or injuries are the results of overuse, repetitive stress or a minor accident to muscles or tendons.
 They result in pain due to swelling and inflammation.
 Many turn to over-the-counter medications like Tylenol and Advil to help control the pain and inflammation.
 This only helps to control pain and temporarily relieve the symptoms.
-However it doesn’t treat the problem.
+However, it doesn’t treat the problem.
 Playing or exercising through this pain and swelling can lead to chronic inflammation.
-Chronic inflammation will cause weakness and gradual breakdown of the tissue and further pain and swelling.
-This is the development of the chronic nagging type injury.
+Chronic inflammation will cause weakness and the gradual breakdown of the tissue and further pain and swelling.
+This is the development of chronic nagging type injury.

 Long-term pain and swelling can eventually affect your health benefits of exercise and can alter your mechanics and lead to further injury.
 Chronic pain can also deter you from exercising.
 It is important to avoid chronic pain and preventing further damage by allowing the injury to heal properly.

 Heat should be applied prior to your training session to reduce stiffness by increasing tissue elasticity and stimulates blood flow.
 Heat can be in the form of a heating pad or a light aerobic exercise prior to your regular routine.
-However having to apply these aids before and after are warning signs that something is wrong and requires proper evaluation.
+However, having to apply these aids before and after are warning signs that something is wrong and requires proper evaluation.

 The fear of most people is having to stop exercising because of the pain.
 Your physiotherapist will evaluate the injury and prepare a recovery and treatment plan specifically designed for you.
 Stopping exercise completely is not generally advised so an alternate exercise (e.g. swimming, cycling, rowing) or a reduction of your activity will be advised to help with the treatment.
 Your physiotherapist will evaluate the cause of your injury and discuss your training methods and advise you on changes to help avoid a recurrence.
-Then once you are on the path to recovery and pain free, you should be able to progressively return to your regular exercise routine.
+Then once you are on the path to recovery and pain-free, you should be able to progressively return to your regular exercise routine.